-The Best of French Film Comedy
+Best French Film Comedies

 Since the birth of cinema, comedy has occupied a pre-eminent position in French cinema.
-Is it such a surprise that the six French films to have achieved a French cinema audience greater than 10 million were all comedies?
+Is it such a surprise that the eleven French films to have achieved a French cinema audience greater than 10 million were all comedies?
 Today, comic films tend to be the most popular in France, achieving far higher returns than all other genres.

 But how wide appeal do French comic films have outside France?
 Although some of the biting satire may lose its edge, there is a lot we can identify with.
 Much comedy stems from the simple observation that things always seem to go wrong, that a slice of toast will invariably land on the carpet butter-side down five minutes after an expensive firm of carpet cleaners have washed it.
 This is something we can all we relate to because, from the moment we are aware of the world around us, we know for sure that it is out to get us.
 It is this which forms the basis of most French comedy.